hochbaumGroup/Incremental-parametric-HPF-for-conductance_star/README.md

-# Incremental cut procedure for Densest Subgraph Problem
+# Incremental cut procedure for conductance* Problem

 This repository contains an implementation of the incremental cut procedure for the conductance* Problem.
 It receives an undirected graph and an initial partition, given as an initial subset `R`.
 It returns the optimal conductance for a subset `R'` of `R`.